Kotlin/kotlinx.coroutines/docs/topics/coroutines-and-channels.md

 * How to send requests concurrently using coroutines
 * How to share information between different coroutines using channels

-For network requests, you'll need the [Retrofit](https://square.github.io/retrofit/) library, which already supports coroutines, but the approach shown in this tutorial is universal and works similarly for different libraries.
+For network requests, you'll need the [Retrofit](https://square.github.io/retrofit/) library, but the approach shown in this tutorial is universal and works similarly for other libraries supporting coroutines.

 > You can find solutions for all the tasks on the `solutions` branch of the [project's repository](http://github.com/kotlin-hands-on/intro-coroutines).
 >
-{type="note"}
+{type="tip"}

 ## Before you start